waridh/ray-tracing-weekend/README.md

 ## Program Capabilities

-Currently, this program will generate an unshaded red sphere in the middle of a vertical gradient.
+Currently, this program will generate a sphere in the middle of a vertical gradient that is shaded based on the surface normal vectors.

 ## Current output